RockefellerArchiveCenter/rac_es/README.md

 Make sure this library is installed:

-    $ pip install git+git://github.com/RockefellerArchiveCenter/elasticsearch_helpers.git
+    $ pip install git+git://github.com/RockefellerArchiveCenter/rac_es.git

 ## Usage

-You can then use `asterism` in your python scripts by importing it:
+You can then use `rac_es` in your python scripts by importing it:

-    import elasticsearch_helpers
+    import rac_es

 ## License